pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 ### Plugins Basics

+Plugins encapsulate functionality in a modular fashion.
+Most parts of the Pupil apps are implemented as plugins.
+They are managed within the world process event-loop.
+This means that the world process can load and unload plugins during runtime.
+Plugins are called regularly via callback functions (see the [Plugin API](#plugin-api) for details).

+We recommend to use the network (see [the IPC backbone](#the-ipc-backbone)) if you only need access to the data.
+You are only required to write a plugin if you want to interact with the Pupil apps directly, e.g. visualizations, manipulate data.

-#### World Process Plugins in Pupil Capture
+#### Plugins in Pupil Capture
 Pupil Capture's World process can load plugins for easy integration of new features.
 Plugins have full access to:

   + World image frame
   + Events
     + pupil positions
     + gaze positions
     + surface events
     + *note* other events can be added to the event queue by other plugins
   + User input
   + Globally declared variables in the `g_pool`